IuliiaKonovalova/school_app/README.md

 ## Deployment

-- The app was deployed to [Heroku](https://heroku.com).
+- The app was deployed to [Render](https://render.com/).
+- The database was deployed to [ElephantSQL](https://www.elephantsql.com/).

-- The app can be reached by the [link](https://issue-tracker-by-konovalovs.herokuapp.com/)
+- The app can be reached by the [link](https://cool-school.onrender.com).

 ### Local deployment

 *Note:*